 Be Smart When Giving Your Cat Treats

-You can whip up some homemade cat treats if you’d like.
-There are plenty of websites with cat treat recipes, so check them out.
-Choose treat recipes that are easy to make and only contain a few ingredients to keep things on the simple side.
+You can whip up some homemade cat treats if you’d like!
+Choose treat recipes that are easy to make with clear, concise instructions.

 Know What Your Cat Needs Nutritionally